 There is a better way to safely and comfortably administer a successful Paxil tapering program.

 Alternative to Meds Center Paxil Tapering Help – A Comprehensive Program

-For a decade and a half now, thousands of clients have come to the Alternative to Meds Center for an in-patient program designed to assist with getting off Paxil and other medications in a safe and truly comfortable manner.
-Our physicians are completely versed in how to get off Paxil and other drugs in a holistic, nurturing setting that allows for constant oversight, many adjunct therapies and treatment options that can significantly reduce or eliminate the otherwise harsh and intolerable symptoms that can arise when trying to quit Paxil.
+For a decade and a half now, thousands of clients have come to the Alternative to Meds Center for an in-patient program designed to assist with weaning off Paxil and other medications in a safe and truly comfortable manner.
+Our physicians are completely versed in how to taper Paxil and other drugs in a holistic, nurturing setting that allows for constant oversight, flanked by a wide range of helpful treatment options that can significantly reduce or eliminate the otherwise harsh and intolerable symptoms that can arise when trying to quit Paxil.

 Reducing or Eliminating the Root Cause is Paramount

 Of prime importance, there is nothing humane about taking someone off a medication where you do not also help them reduce or eliminate the root cause of their original symptoms.
 The unwanted and lingering depression, insomnia, or other problems are what possibly led to starting a prescription drug in the first place.
 Giving a patient an aspirin when a little investigative work could have discovered that their migraines are due to dehydration or elevated blood sugar cannot be considered anything close to comprehensive or optimum treatment.

 Antidepressants have been around for many many decades, and in today’s world, much more understanding is available.
 We have more knowledge today than ever before about the complexity of the human microbiome, natural and healthy neurochemistry, basic nutritional needs, as well as the potential harm that neurotoxins inflict, and more.
 All this knowledge can be utilized and integrated into much superior medical options than simply drugging or numbing the patient.